pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 This page provides information about the application’s request mappings.
 For each of the mapping, it displays the request handler method.
 The user can view more details of the request mapping such as header metadata of the application.

-When a user clicks on the request mapping, a side panel is displayed.
-This panel contains info on mapping media types `Produces`, `Consumes` and the `Handler` class for the request.
+When a user clicks on the request mapping, a side panel appears.
+This panel contains information about the mapping-media types `Produces` and `Consumes`.
+The panel also displays the `Handler` class for the request.
 The search feature enables the user to search on the request mapping or the method.
 The toggle **/actuator/\*\* Request Mappings** displays the actuator related mappings of the application.

->**Note** When application actuator endpoint is exposed on management.server.port, the application does not return any actuator request mappings data in the context.
+> **Note** When application actuator endpoint is exposed on `management.server.port`, the application
+> does not return any actuator request mappings data in the context.
-The application displays a message when the actuator toggle is enabled.
+> The application displays a message when the actuator toggle is enabled.

 ![Request Mappings Page in the UI.
 A search text box is at the top right.](images/request-mappings-1.png)